-Compassion flows from our innate human capacity to care and also to recognize suffering, be moved by suffering, and choose to relieve it.
+Compassion flows from our innate human capacity to care and recognize suffering, be moved by suffering, and choose to relieve it.
 Hence authentic compassion is embodied.

-Our mission is to grow a compassion-focused community by teaching compassion cultivation training meditation courses and by engaging in small acts of kindness and compassion locally.
+We aim to grow a compassion-focused community by teaching compassion cultivation training meditation courses and engaging in small acts of kindness and compassion locally.